Urbicide: Beirut

 Beirut, once known as the "Paris of the Middle East", has been seen as the paradigmatic case of urbicide in the late 20th century.
 The city was divided and widely destroyed during the Lebanese Civil War between 1975 and 1990.
-Many symbols of the golden age where ruined or demolished in the course of the conflict and in the subsequent decades by the repeated military interventions of Israel, economic crisis, social turmoil and most recently the devastating explosion of 2020.
+Many symbols of the golden age were ruined or demolished in the course of the conflict and in the subsequent decades by the repeated military interventions of Israel, economic crisis, social turmoil and most recently the devastating explosion of 2020.
 Attempts of reconstruction also saw old French-style architecture erased in order to build new projects.
 According to urbanist Joanne Choueiri, the different factions of the civil strife modeled the city since 1975 in order to create "liminality", this is, a vacuum that the author calls "political holes" in the urban fabric to split the areas controlled by the warring parties.
 These empty spaces represent the destruction of a shared environment, and a "history of urbicide".